Find food that fits your pet’s needs

 Diagnosing Dog Mange

-Your veterinarian may perform a number of tests, including blood and urine tests, to rule out alternative causes of your dog's itching and hair loss, such as allergies or metabolic disorders.
-Skin scrapings and an examination of the hair follicles can help identify the presence of mange and which type of mite is causing it.
+Your veterinarian may perform a number of tests, usually starting with skin scrapes and hair plucks.
+Other tests may include blood and urine tests to rule out alternative causes of your dog's itching and hair loss, such as allergies or metabolic disorders.

 Treating Demodectic Mange